 - Funding for up to three paid ‘reorientation days’ before the return date

-- Opportunities to attend dedicated return to training courses
+- Opportunities to attend dedicated return to training courses run by HEE Wessex

-- Access to a mentor support
+- Access to mentor support

 - Access to up to six hours of professional development coaching